🌀 🌍 Next Tuesday: Haumea Ecoversity and Eco-Social Creatives at the Mary Robinson Climate & Nature Conference! 🌱

 HAUMEA ECOVERSITY Hollywood Forest, Killedmond, Borris, Co.
 Carlow, Ireland

-Stay inspired with Dr. Cathy Fitzgerald, ecological artist and founder of Haumea Ecoversity.
+Stay inspired with Dr. Cathy Fitzgerald, ecological artist - ecoliteracy and eco-ethical literacy facilitator — founder of Haumea Ecoversity.
 Discover how ecoliteracy is transforming and re-enchanting education, creative practice, and cultural policy.

-Get updates on transformative learning, eco-creative opportunities, and news about Haumea Ecoversity Community Membership.
+Get updates on transformative learning, eco-ethics, eco-creative opportunities, and news about Haumea Ecoversity Community Membership.

-Read more from Stay inspired with Dr. Cathy Fitzgerald, ecological artist and founder of Haumea Ecoversity.
+Read more from Stay inspired with Dr. Cathy Fitzgerald, ecological artist - ecoliteracy and eco-ethical literacy facilitator — founder of Haumea Ecoversity.
 Discover how ecoliteracy is transforming and re-enchanting education, creative practice, and cultural policy.